 Here's how to check your cross-account conversion tracking setup:

-- Click the tools icon in the upper right.
+- In your Google Ads account, click the tools icon on the upper right.

 - Under "Setup," select Account map.

 - In the navigation menu, click Conversion tracking parent to see which accounts inherit manager-level conversion tracking.

 - If a checkmark icon doesn't appear next to an account, that account uses account-level conversion tracking, and any conversion and campaign data from those accounts won't be visible in the cross-network attribution reports.
 Consider setting up cross-account conversion tracking to ensure you're capturing the full picture in the attribution reports.